nickpeplow/rank-rent/README.md

 The AI Content Generator is a tool designed to automate content creation for multisite WordPress installations.
 It allows users to copy and adapt content from a main site to other sites in the network using AI technology.

+### Current Progress

+1. **Multisite Integration**
+   - Implemented a dropdown to select sites within the multisite network
+   - Pages and custom fields are now fetched based on the selected site

+2. **Page and Custom Field Display**
+   - Added functionality to list all pages for the selected site
+   - Implemented display of custom fields (including ACF fields) for each page

+3. **Basic UI Structure**
+   - Created a form for API key management and testing
+   - Implemented a form for selecting pages and fields for content generation

 ### Next Steps

 1. **Implement AI Integration**